Workers’ Compensation Consultants for Audits and Investigations

 2. Intervention and Proactive Defense of the DOL’s Audit or Investigation

-When facing a federal workers’ comp audit or investigation, one option is to let the DOL conduct its inquiry at its own pace and according to its own standards and protocols.
+When facing a federal workers’ compensation audit or investigation, one option is to let the DOL conduct its inquiry at its own pace and according to its own standards and protocols.
 Another option is to intervene in the audit or investigation, take control of the process, and actively steer the inquiry toward a favorable outcome.
 At Oberheiden, P.C., we believe firmly in the latter approach, as it has protected the vast majority of our clients not just from facing criminal penalties, but from federal charges even being filed.
-With our defense lawyers’ and former prosecutors’ insights, and with our federal workers’ comp consultants’ experience, we are able to swiftly and strategically intervene in DOL audits and investigations and begin working promptly toward a positive outcome.
+With our defense lawyers’ and former prosecutors’ insights, and with our federal workers’ compensation consultants’ experience, we are able to swiftly and strategically intervene in DOL audits and investigations and begin working promptly toward a positive outcome.

 3. Assertion of DOL Billing Fraud Defenses and Legal Protections

-In order to avoid federal charges during a workers’ comp audit or investigation, you need to convince the DOL and the U.S. Department of Justice (DOJ) that it is not necessary or in the government’s interests to move forward with prosecution.
+In order to avoid federal charges during a workers’ compensation audit or investigation, you need to convince the DOL and the U.S. Department of Justice (DOJ) that it is not necessary or in the government’s interests to move forward with prosecution.
 While the government has the burden of proof in court, during an audit or investigation, it is up to you to present a compelling case as to why prosecution is unwarranted.
 Once our lawyers and consultants assess the facts of your case, we may be able to assert a variety of defense strategies on behalf of your clinic or practice, including:

 - Compliance with all workers’ comp rules and regulations